Welcome to CS 61CL, "Machine Structures".

 Your letter grade will be determined by total course points, as shown in the following table:

 In other words, there is no curve; your grade will depend only on how well you do, not on how well everyone else does.

 Incomplete grades will be granted only for dire medical or personal emergencies that cause you to miss the final exam, and only if your work up to that point is satisfactory.

 Copying and presenting another person's work as your own constitutes cheating.
-It will be penalized at least by a 0 on the work in question and notification of the incident to the Office of Student Conduct.
+It will be penalized at least by a negative score on the work in question and notification of the incident to the Office of Student Conduct.

 Copying and presenting another person's work as your own constitutes cheating.
 Cheating directly affects the reputation of the Department and University and lowers the morale of other students.
-Consistent with departmental policy, each incident of cheating on a homework or lab activity will result in a negative grade on that activity, while cheating on a project or exam will result in a failing grade in the course.
+Consistent with departmental policy, each incident of cheating on a homework or project activity will result in a negative grade on that activity, while cheating on an exam will result in a failing grade in the course.
 All incidents of cheating will be reported to the Office of Student Conduct where records of academic misconduct are kept throughout your undergraduate career.